radoslavdodek/flink-kafka-streaming-example/README.md

 See `./src/main/java/eu/indek/clickstream/DataStreamJob.java`

-To package your application for submission to Flink, use the following.
+To package your application for submission to Flink, use the following commands.
-Note that we are setting the `JAVA_HOME` environment variable to Java 11.
-That's because Apache Flick requires the application JAR files to be build using either Java 8 or 11.
+Note that we are setting the `JAVA_HOME` environment variable to Java 11 because Apache Flink requires the application JAR files to be built using either Java 8 or 11.
-Change the path to the correct one if needed.
+Change the path if needed.

 ```bash
 JAVA_HOME=/usr/lib/jvm/jdk-11.0.13
 ./gradlew shadowJar
 ```

-The jar will be created here: `./build/libs/ArticleClickStreamApp-0.1-SNAPSHOT-all.jar`
+The JAR file will be created here: `./build/libs/ArticleClickStreamApp-0.1-SNAPSHOT-all.jar`

 Go to http://localhost:8081/#/submit, and upload that JAR file.
 After uploading, click on it, and click SUBMIT.